 Colonoscopy and endoscopy services are offered in our state-of-the-art same-day surgical services center in both our Elbow Lake and Morris campuses.
+We offer:

 Upper gastrointestinal endoscopy is also called an upper GI endoscopy.
 It is also called an EGD, which stands for esophagogastroduodenoscopy.
 An endoscope is put into your mouth.
 This scope is a long soft tube with a tiny lens connected to a light source.
 Pictures may be taken of your esophagus, stomach and upper intestine (bowel).
 Providers may take a tissue sample during the test.
 This sample will be sent to a lab for tests.

 Colonoscopy lets a doctor closely look at the inside of the entire colon and rectum.
 The doctor is looking for polyps which are small growths that over time may become cancer.
 The doctor uses a thin (about the thickness of a finger), hollow, lighted tube that has a tiny video camera at the end.
 This tube is called a colonoscope.
 The colonoscope is gently eased inside the colon and sends pictures to a TV screen.
 Small amounts of air are puffed into the colon to keep it open and let the doctor see clearly.

 The exam itself takes about 30 minutes.
 Patients are given medication to help them relax and sometimes sleep while it is being done.

 Your doctor will decide how often you need this test.
 It's important that you talk with your doctor to understand your risk for colon cancer, the guidelines you should follow and when you need to start testing.